 - Because you will form part of our alumni network, made up of graduates now working at some of the industry's most distinguished companies and institutions, such as Colciencias, Redes, Wisconsin IceCube Particle Astrophysics, Diario Médico, Novartis, Chilean Library of Congress and National Geographic, PRBB-UPF, etc.

-- Because of its success and global outreach: it has been running for 21 years and its reputation has drawn students from over 20 different countries.
+- Because of its success and global outreach: it has been running for 23 years for the on-campus modality and 5 for the online one, and its reputation has drawn students from over 20 different countries.